itzkavishka/awesome-piracy/Readme.md

 - [NetGuard](https://github.com/M66B/NetGuard/) NetGuard provides simple and advanced ways to block access to the internet - no root required.
 Applications and addresses can individually be allowed or denied access to your Wi-Fi and/or mobile connection.
 - [RethinkDNS + Firewall](https://github.com/celzero/rethink-app) Rethink DNS + Firewall is the easiest way to monitor app activity, circumvent Internet censorship, block ads and trackers on your Android device.
 Free and open source.
 - [personalDNSfilter](https://www.zenz-solutions.de/personaldnsfilter-wp/) Ad, malware, and tracking server filter without root access.
+- [TrackerControl](https://github.com/TrackerControl/tracker-control-android) TrackerControl allows users to monitor and control the widespread, ongoing, hidden data collection in mobile apps about user behavior.

 ### Streaming Apps